Akhil1968/ecs-demo-php-simple-app/README.md

     - Create a new jenkins job in which
         -- provide the Github URL https://github.com/Akhil1968/ecs-demo-php-simple-app.git
         -- add two excute shell scripts
-            --- one for pulling building PHP source code from github, building docker image and pushing it to the ECR registry created in the first step.
-Build Shell script code- https://github.com/Akhil1968/ecs-demo-php-simple-app/blob/master/build.sh.
+            --- one for pulling PHP source code from github, building docker image and pushing it to the ECR registry created in the first step.
+Build Shell script is available here- https://github.com/Akhil1968/ecs-demo-php-simple-app/blob/master/build.sh.
             --- the other shell script is a deployment shell script which updates the ECS service.
 The code for the deploy shell script is here- https://github.com/Akhil1968/ecs-demo-php-simple-app/blob/master/deploy.sh.

 Step 7: Test the jenkins job by clicking "Build Now" link the the jenkins job created in the previous step.